WhySooooFurious/Ultimate-Sideloading-Guide/wsf-app-guides/intro.md

 Q - Will services such as AltStore, Sideloadly and Sidestore affect this guide at all?

 A - No, Those listed services use developer signing instead of Enterprise signing so they are fine to use alongside!
-Although you'll need to setup SideStore's WireGuard, make sure you follow the VPN Guide.
+Although you'll need to setup SideStore's WireGuard, make sure you follow the VPN Setup Guide.

 --